 TESOL Research Committee

-The Research Committee monitors, evaluates, and encourages development of research-related informational, educational, and promotional activities for the association in coordination with the Serial Publications, Book Publications, Professional Development, and Conference Committees, key members of the Applied Linguistics Interest Section, and all other interest sections that may be involved in research activities.
+The Research Committee monitors, evaluates, and encourages development of research-related informational, educational, and promotional activities for the association in coordination with the Serial Publications, Book Publications, Professional Development, and Convention Committees, key members of the Applied Linguistics Interest Section, and all other interest sections that may be involved in research activities.

 TESOL Press Publications

-TESOL Quarterly (TQ), a blind refereed professional journal, fosters inquiry into English language teaching and learning by providing a forum for TESOL professionals to share their research findings and explore ideas and relationships in the field.
+TESOL Quarterly (TQ), a peer-reviewed professional journal, fosters inquiry into English language teaching and learning by providing a forum for TESOL professionals to share their research findings and explore ideas and relationships in the field.
 TQ's readership includes ESOL teacher educators, teacher learners, researchers, applied linguists, and ESOL teachers.
 TQ subscriptions are available to institutions and TESOL members for an additional fee.

 TESOL Journal (TJ) is a refereed, practitioner-oriented electronic journal based on current theory and research in the field of TESOL.
 Articles enable an active and vibrant professional dialogue about research- and theory-based practices as well as practice-oriented theorizing and research.
 Subscriptions to TJ are a benefit of TESOL membership.